mamachanko/ankify/README.md

 ## todos
  * [x] fix markdown rendering
  * [x] validate that reading from stdin amd writing to stdout works with docker run
+ * [] investigate what the workflow of updating cards and re-importing a deck would look like
+ * [] set card number
  * [] read from stdin
  * [] write to stdout
  * [] refactor to classes